Causes and treatment of hooded eyes

 What is Blepharoplasty?

-Blepharoplasty, also known as eyelid surgery, is a cosmetic surgical procedure that involves removing excess skin and fat from the upper and/or lower eyelids.
-The procedure is performed to improve the appearance of hooded eyes by correcting droopy or sagging eyelids, reducing puffiness or bags under the eyes, and smoothing out wrinkles and fine lines.
+Blepharoplasty, also known as eyelid surgery, is a cosmetic procedure that involves removing excess skin and fat from the upper and lower eyelids.
+The procedure improves the appearance of hooded eyes by correcting droopy or sagging eyelids, reducing puffiness or bags under the eyes, and smoothing out wrinkles and fine lines.
 The surgery can be performed on the upper eyelids, lower eyelids, or both, depending on the individual’s needs and goals.
-Blepharoplasty is typically an outpatient procedure that is performed under local anaesthesia, and the recovery period usually takes several weeks.
-The procedure is commonly performed by plastic surgeons or oculoplastic surgeons specialising in cosmetic surgery of the eyes and surrounding areas.
+Blepharoplasty is typically an outpatient procedure performed under local anaesthesia, and the recovery period usually takes several weeks.
+The method is commonly performed by plastic surgeons or oculoplastic surgeons specialising in cosmetic surgery of the eyes and surrounding areas.

 Benefits of Blepharoplasty